New Hampshire 18 and Up Sports Betting Sites

 Can you bet on sports at age 18 in New Hampshire?

-As mentioned above, New Hampshire does not currently offer state-regulated sportsbooks, so gambling on sports at the local level is not an option until the state launches their sportsbooks.
-However, age eighteen and up NH residents are allowed to wager real money on sports at legally licensed betting sites that are located outside the United States and are operated offshore, such as the ones we recommend.
+As mentioned above, New Hampshire currently offers online state-regulated sportsbooks for 18+ bettors, so gambling on sports at the local level widely available.
+Age eighteen and up NH residents are also allowed to wager real money on sports at legally licensed betting sites that are located outside the United States that are operating offshore, such as the ones we recommend in this guide.

 Is it legal to bet at 18+ online sportsbooks in New Hampshire?

-Because the state currently does not offer online sportsbooks to adults who are at least 18 years old, the only safe sports betting option New Hampshire residents have when it comes to online sports wagering is through the 18+ legally licensed and offshore sports betting sites we recommend.
+The state currently offers online sportsbooks to adults who are at least 18 years old.
+Another safe sports betting option New Hampshire residents have when it comes to online sports wagering is through the 18+ legally licensed offshore sports betting sites we recommend.

 Are sports betting sites safe for New Hampshire residents?

 Our primary goal on this site is to provide New Hampshire residents who are at least 18 years old with sports betting sites that have built an honest business model and are 100% safe.
-There are so many “sportsbooks” that are actually scams, so depositing money at those sites could lead to your money being stolen.
+There are many “sportsbooks” out there that are illegitimate, so depositing funds at those sites could lead to your money being stolen.
 This will never happen at the online sportsbooks found on the page and you can rest easy when wagering on sports online at our recommended sites.

 Did PASPA’s death open the door for legal sports betting in New Hampshire?